And some notes about SDR including the "dongles" now available.

-I suggest you go through it thoroughly.
+If you go through it thoroughly you will have a better understanding.
 Most constructors use these pages and get their Softrocks working.

 This page is basically a summary of the techniques required.

-LINUX:- It is possible to use Linux but I cannot help.
+LINUX:- It is possible to use Linux but I cannot help much with the software side.
 My main page, link at the bottom, has some references.